Bill Bollinger: Work

 In his works, Bill Bollinger made frequent use of standard industrially fabricated products.
 The artist explained his approach: “I only do what it is necessary to do.
 There is no reason to use color, to polish, to bend, to weld, if it is not necessary to do so.”

-For the Channel Pieces from 1965 to 1968, he joined together extruded aluminum profiles to create works with additive and rhythmic properties.
+For the Channel Pieces from 1965 to 1968, he joined extruded aluminum profiles to create works with additive and rhythmic properties.
 These were followed by the Pipe Pieces made from aluminum pipes held together with fittings and the Rope Pieces, consisting of a rope stretched between two terminal points within the exhibition space.
 In the Cyclone Fence Pieces, Chain-Link Fence Pieces, Wire Pieces and Screen Pieces from 1968 and 1969, Bollinger utilized commercially available wire mesh and netting.
 They allowed him to lend expression to the painterly and graphic questions of space and the fundamental laws of physics.
 Four works from 1968 – a Rope Piece, a Wire Piece and two Pipe Pieces – were included in the legendary 1969 exhibition “Live in Your Head: When Attitudes Become Form” curated by Harald Szeemann at Kunsthalle Bern.

 In the Graphite Pieces (1969–1970), Bollinger spread graphite dust over the floor, leaving clear traces of the process of creation while incorporating the sense of openness and expandability that was so important to Bollinger.
-The ready-made character of Bollinger’s works is especially apparent in the Droplights (hanging lamps) from 1969.
-Later works with floating tree trunks and barrels show Bollinger’s affinity for water.
+The ready-made character of Bollinger's works is especially apparent in the Droplights (hanging lamps) from 1969.
+Later works with floating tree trunks and barrels show Bollinger's affinity for water.
 In 1973, he began working in cast iron.